Antiz96/arch-update/README.md

 The supported options are:

 - NoColor # Do not colorize output.
-- NoVersion # Do not show versions changes for packages when listing pending updates.
+- NoVersion # Do not show versions changes for packages when listing pending updates (including when using the `-l/--list` option).
 - AlwaysShowNews # Always display Arch news before updating, regardless of whether there's a new one since the last run or not.
 - NewsNum=[Num] # Number of Arch news to display before updating and with the `-n/--news` option (see the arch-update(1) man page for more details).
 Defaults to 5.
 - KeepOldPackages=[Num] # Number of old packages' versions to keep in pacman's cache.
 Defaults to 3.